Indian student stabbed multiple times in Australia allegedly for cash | Law-Order

 Indian student stabbed multiple times in Australia allegedly for cash

-A 28-year-old Indian student has been stabbed multiple times in the face, chest and abdomen in Australia by a man who allegedly demanded cash, authorities said.The incident took place on October 6 at about 10.30 pm, as Shubham Garg walked along the Pacific Highway, NSW Police Force said in a statement on Monday.
+A 28-year-old Indian student has been stabbed multiple times in the face, chest and abdomen in Australia by a man who allegedly demanded cash, the US officials said with Indian authorities expecting that the matter to be dealt with seriously and action is taken against the perpetrators.The incident took place on October 6 at about 10.30 pm, as Shubham Garg walked along the Pacific Highway, NSW Police Force said in a statement on Monday.

 - Country: